 Figure 1.
-Graphical Representation of Responses on digital periodontal probing
+Graphical Representation of Responses on Digital Periodontal Probing

 DISCUSSION

 The findings of the present investigation exhibit close concordance with the prevailing corpus of contemporary literature that underscores the progressive awareness, perceptual evolution, and gradual assimilation of digital technologies within periodontal diagnostics and clinical dentistry.
 In the current study, 75% of respondents demonstrated awareness of digital periodontal probes; however, nearly half reported an absence of formal training.
-These results mirror the observations of Akanksha Sanjay Katkade et al. (2024) who documented that only 42% of dental professionals had received formal education or hands-on training in digital dentistry, whereas 58% had not thereby highlighting a persistent pedagogical lacuna that constrains effective technology adoption.
+These results mirror the observations of Akanksha Sanjay Katkade et al. (2024), who documented that only 42% of dental professionals had received formal education or hands-on training in digital dentistry, whereas 58% had not, thereby highlighting a persistent pedagogical lacuna that constrains effective technology adoption.
 Both studies collectively affirm a predominantly positive professional disposition toward digital integration, with more than three-quarters of respondents in both cohorts expressing optimism regarding the potential of digital technologies to augment diagnostic precision, procedural efficiency, and overall patient care outcomes.

-The extant literature further substantiates that while digital diagnostic modalities offer unparalleled precision, automation, and standardization, the clinical acumen and manualdexterity of the operator remain indispensable to achieving diagnostic fidelity.
+The extant literature further substantiates that while digital diagnostic modalities offer unparalleled precision, automation, and standardisation, the clinical acumen and manual dexterity of the operator remain indispensable to achieving diagnostic fidelity.
 Fernandes et al. (2024) accentuated that effective periodontal probing necessitates a minimum of 85% accuracy among trained clinicians, wherein consistency in angulation, force application, and measurement technique remains paramount—principles that resonate strongly with the current respondents’ belief that digital systems improve both measurement uniformity and documentation reliability.

 From a methodological standpoint, comparative analyses across decades reveal nuanced perspectives on the relative merits of manual versus digital instrumentation.
 The seminal study by Becherer et al. (1993) reported that conventional manual probes were perceived as more user-friendly and ergonomically adaptable despite yielding comparable results to their digital counterparts.
 Conversely, force-calibrated systems such as the Florida Probe demonstrated superior measurement reproducibility and reduced examiner-related variability, albeit with greater operator adaptation requirements and higher financial investment.
-These findings align closely with the sentiments of our participants, who recognized the diagnostic accuracy and operational efficiency of digital probes yet cited high acquisition cost, insufficient technical training, and occasional software malfunctions as principal deterrents to routine implementation.
+These findings align closely with the sentiments of our participants, who recognised the diagnostic accuracy and operational efficiency of digital probes yet cited high acquisition cost, insufficient technical training, and occasional software malfunctions as principal deterrents to routine implementation.

-Corroborating evidence from Oliver Laugisch et al. further validates this paradigm, indicating that although manual and electronic probes typically produce results within a 1 mm margin of error, electronic devices substantially mitigate examiner bias and streamline digital record-keeping advantages similarly acknowledged by respondents in the present survey (Laugisch O 2022).
-Tankova et al. (2021) reported marginally reduced gingival sulcus depth measurements and increased sensitivity with electronic probes, observations that reflect participants’ concerns regarding patient comfort and the requisite operator familiarization associated with such technologies.
+Corroborating evidence from Oliver Laugisch et al. further validates this paradigm, indicating that although manual and electronic probes typically produce results within a 1 mm margin of error, electronic devices substantially mitigate examiner bias and streamline digital record-keeping advantages, similarly acknowledged by respondents in the present survey (Laugisch O 2022).
+Tankova et al. (2021) reported marginally reduced gingival sulcus depth measurements and increased sensitivity with electronic probes, observations that reflect participants’ concerns regarding patient comfort and the requisite operator familiarisation associated with such technologies.

-Complementary studies by Eickholz et al. (2022) and Perry et al. (1994) further endorsed the clinical reliability and consistency of electronic probes, emphasizing their capacity to minimize measurement variability and elevate diagnostic reproducibility.
+Complementary studies by Eickholz et al. (2022) and Perry et al. (1994) further endorsed the clinical reliability and consistency of electronic probes, emphasising their capacity to minimise measurement variability and elevate diagnostic reproducibility.
 Patient comfort and pain perception, however, remain salient considerations in periodontal evaluation.
 Ashwath et al. (2022) demonstrated that between 15% and 77% of untreated periodontal patients experience discomfort during conventional probing, with pain intensity positively correlated to gingival inflammation.
-The authors consequently recommended topical anesthesia to improve patient compliance a conclusion that reinforces our respondents’ perception of digital probing as a more comfortable, patient-centered diagnostic modality.
+The authors consequently recommended topical anaesthesia to improve patient compliance, a conclusion that reinforces our respondents’ perception of digital probing as a more comfortable, patient-centred diagnostic modality.